 Benefits of Staying at Disney's Hotels

-Staying at a Disney hotel wraps you in the Disney magic 24/7.
-From the moment we woke until we closed our eyes at night, the enchantment never waned.
-The hotel itself was a continuation of the theme park’s wonder, with Disney characters greeting us and Disney magic around every corner.
+Staying at a Disney hotel really keeps the magic going all day long.
+From the moment we woke up to when we went to bed, the enchantment was always there.
+The hotel felt like an extension of the park, with Disney characters greeting us and magic around every corner.

 Daily Itinerary Highlights